storj/docs/src/pages/dcs/how-tos/how-to-use-cyberduck-and-storj-dcs/index.md

 title: Cyberduck
 slug: how-tos/how-to-use-cyberduck-and-storj-dcs
 createdAt: 2022-05-19T18:15:05.000Z
-updatedAt: 2023-03-09T18:39:19.000Z
+updatedAt: 2023-07-13T16:07:01.941Z
 docId: QQGzEDU8o-IodQWmr7xP3
 ---

 ## Introduction

-Cyberduck is a free open-source libre server - a small server system which enables you to run your own internet services independently - cloud storage browser for macOS, Windows and Linux that supports FTP and SFTP, WebDAV, and cloud storage such as **Storj DCS** and other cloud storage providers.
+Cyberduck is a free, open-source libre server - a small server system that enables you to run your own internet services independently - cloud storage browser for macOS, Windows, and Linux that supports FTP and SFTP, WebDAV, and cloud storage such as **Storj DCS** and other cloud storage providers.

 Users can leverage the Cyberduck services via the user interface (GUI) or CLI (for Linux), including file transfer by drag and drop and notifications via Growl.
 It is also able to open some files in external text editors.